apparebit/analog/README.md

 analog's `only.bots()` and `only.humans()` filters take both into account. analog also fixes a minor misclassification made by ua-parser.

+As of July 13, 2023, the latest version of the `ua-parser` package is 0.18.0.
+It was released five days before, on July 8, 2023.
+Since that package saw only two updates between 2018 and 2022, I did use a forked version, `ua-parser-up2date`.
+Its latest version is 0.16.1, which was released on December 16, 2022.
+Looking at the two packages' update histories for the last couple of years, the original `ua-parser` seems preferable again.

 ### Fluent Grammar